IanESmith/static-website/Services/cdmp/notes.md

 Working with our Advanced Border Control and HMPO colleagues to provide a secure platform for their data and then start to onboard more tenants.

 ### What is blocking us
+- there doesnt seem to be a visible or cohrent plan or management from CSOC team to onboard CDP
 - still seems some ambiguity around what our ABC colleages need from us for 2018 so working closely with them to confirm what they need and when

 ### Just done